 Enjoying a European capital includes diving into the day to day life of the city.
-The best free tours of Bucharest offer just that.
+The best free walking tours in Bucharest offers just that.
 An understanding of the life that goes on the streets beyond the usual landmarks.
-It’s the main reason to consider a walking tour.
+It’s the main reason to consider a free walking tour.

 If you’d like to visit Romania beyond the borders of the capital we can help you.
 TravelMaker offers paid tours that include some of the iconic landmarks that you should see for yourself while in this Balkanic area.